sa-y-an/sa-y-an/README.md

 ### Hey there !!! 👋

-I am Sayan Mondal, a student of NIT Durgapur. <br>
+- I am Sayan Mondal, an undergrad pursuing Electrical Engineering from <a href="https://nitdgp.ac.in/"> NIT Durgapur </a> . <br>
-I am fascinated by and interested in Machine Learning Algorithms 🧡.<br>
+- I am fascinated by and interested in Machine Learning Algorithms 🧡.<br>
-Sometimes I make websites primarily using Django 😅.
+- Sometimes I build websites primarily using Django 😅.
 <br>

 If you want to chat about the web, cricket, circuits, machines or anything else